 A mixer tap is a tap that mixes hot and cold water in the body of the tap, either by using separate hot and cold levers, or a single lever that swivels from left to right to determine the flow of the hot and cold water.

-The Century bath mixer is a good example of a contemporary bath mixer tap
+The Wye bath mixer from Orchard Bathrooms is a good example of a contemporary bath mixer tap

 A bath mixer tap is larger than a basin mixer tap as it’s required to deliver a very large volume of water quickly in order to fill your bath.